-- Explore types of debt and their costs and benefits - Calculate debt-to-income ratio - Discover strategies to manage and alleviate debt - Discuss the dangesr of debt and how to prevent lasting negative impacts - Identify tools for debt management planning
+- Explore types of debt and their costs and benefits - Calculate debt-to-income ratio - Discover strategies to manage and alleviate debt - Discuss the dangers of debt and how to prevent lasting negative impacts - Identify tools for debt management planning

 Before you start the lesson, review the key terms and concepts below.
-The answers to each question will help you get students prepped and game-ready.
+The answers to each debt question will get you prepped and game-ready.
 Get deeper information around these concepts in the Facilitator Script section on pages 6 to 9 of this guide.